grantps/superhelp/README.md

 # https://git.nzoss.org.nz/pyGrant/superhelp

-version number: 0.9.15
+version number: 0.9.16
 author: Grant Paton-Simpson

 ## Overview

-Superhelp is Help for Humans!
+SuperHELP is Help for Humans!
 The goal is to provide customised help for simple code snippets.
-Superhelp is not intended to replace the built-in Python help but to supplement it for basic Python code structures.
-Superhelp will also be opinionated.
+SuperHELP is not intended to replace the built-in Python help but to supplement it for basic Python code structures.
+SuperHELP will also be opinionated.
 Help can be provided in a variety of contexts including the terminal and web browsers (perhaps as part of on-line tutorials).